Analyzing Dominance Move (MIP-DoM) Indicator for Multi- and Many-objective Optimization: Conclusions

 \section{Conclusions}

-The DoM binary quality indicator considers the minimum move of one set to weakly dominate the other set.
+The DoM binary quality indicator considers the minimum move of one set to dominate the other set, meaning that every element of the second set is either dominated or identical to at least one element of the first set.
 The indicator is Pareto compliant and does not demand any parameters or reference sets.
 The handicap about DoM is its requirement to solve a mixed-integer programming (MIP) problem, making it apparently time consuming to be applied to problems with many objectives and a large population size.

 In this paper, we have provided a detailed MIP formulation of the DoM calculation indicating how the number of variables increase with the number of objectives and population size.
 The results of our approach have been verified with the original proposal on artificial bi-objective examples.
 The results have also make the sensitivity of the DoM indicator on dominance, diversity, cardinality, and other issues related to two non-dominated set comparison.